ypaialex/ptdt/README.md

 * Format: Text file with 6 columns: 1) Family ID 2) proband PRS 3) father PRS 4) mother PRS 5) average parent PRS 6) proband pTDT value.
 If `--quad` invoked, additional sibling PRS and sibling pTDT columns added.

 `--prs X Y`
-* Contents: The default `PRS file` format is set to match the output from [PRS scoring in Plink] (http://pngu.mgh.harvard.edu/~purcell/plink/profile.shtml), with the Individual ID in the 2nd column and the PRS in the 4th column.
+* Contents: The default `PRS file` format is set to match the output from [PRS scoring in Plink](http://pngu.mgh.harvard.edu/~purcell/plink/profile.shtml), with the Individual ID in the 2nd column and the PRS in the 4th column.
 This modification to the `--prs` flag allows `pTDT` to accept files with different column ordering
 * Format: `--prs X Y` where X is the integer number of the column containing the Individual ID and Y is the integer number of the column containing the PRS value.
 Default is X = 2 and Y = 4.

 ## 4) Tutorial